qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 In most cases the GPU accelerates execution compared to CPU, however the following limitations should be noted:

-  * For small circuits (less than 10 qubits) the overhead from casting tensors on GPU may be larger than executing the circuit on CPU, making CPU execution preferrable.
+* For small circuits (less than 10 qubits) the overhead from casting tensors on GPU may be larger than executing the circuit on CPU, making CPU execution preferable.
 In such cases disabling CPU multi-threading may also increase performance (see next subsection).
 * A standard GPU has 12-16GB of memory and thus can simulate up to 30 qubits on single-precision or 29 qubits with double-precision when Qibo's default gates are used.
 For larger circuits one should either use the CPU (assuming it has more memory) or a distributed circuit configuration.
 The latter allows splitting the state vector on multiple devices and is useful both when multiple GPUs are available in the system or even for re-using a single GPU (see relevant subsection bellow).

 Note that if the used device runs out of memory during a circuit execution an error will be raised prompting the user to switch the default device using ``qibo.set_device``.